 Variables in Go

-In Go, variables are used to store values and can be declared using the var keyword.
-The syntax for declaring a variable is:
+In Go, variables are used to store values and can be declared using the var

-where name is the name of the variable, and type is the type of data that the variable will store.
+is the type of data that the variable will store.
 For example:

-You can also assign values to variables at the time of declaration using the = operator:
+You can also assign values to variables at the time of declaration using the =

 Alternatively, you can use shorthand syntax to declare and assign values to variables: